Minneapolis Criminal Defense Lawyers

 Harsh sentencing and heavy fines threaten your livelihood when you face criminal charges.
 To help protect your rights, you need a well-crafted defense strategy that supports your innocence.
-Whether you’re facing a felony offense, misdemeanor charge, license revocation, or are seeking an appeal, the criminal defense lawyers at Keller Law Office can help you defend your future today.
+Whether you’re facing a felony offense, misdemeanor charge, license revocation, or are seeking an appeal, the criminal defense lawyers at Keller Criminal Defense Attorneys can help you defend your future today.
 With decades of experience fighting for the rights of Minnesota defendants, we have the skills necessary to successfully represent your case.

 Criminal Law Practice Areas